Ahead: Everything you need to know about Pack N Play mattresses to keep your baby safe.

 Final thoughts on Pack N Play mattress safety

-If you’ve read this entire evidence-based guide, you should have a strong handle on how to use your Pack ‘n Play safely.
+Thankfully, if you’ve read this entire evidence-based guide, you’ve got a strong handle on the safety no-nos of buying a supplemental Pack N Play mattress.